RBMedia

 RBMedia is an audiobook publishing company with sales globally.
-It claims to be the largest audiobook publisher in the world.
-It was founded in 2017 through the acquisitions of independent audiobook companies.
-The companies, which now operate as imprints of RBMedia, include: Recorded Books, Tantor Media, HighBridge Audio, ChristianAudio, Gildan Media, W.F.
+Headquartered in Landover, Maryland, it claims to be the largest audiobook publisher in the world.

+The company was founded in 2017 through the acquisition of independent audiobook companies, which now operate as imprints of RBMedia.
+Among them are: Recorded Books, Tantor Media, HighBridge Audio, ChristianAudio, Gildan Media, W.F.
 Howes, Wavesound, GraphicAudio.

-It was assembled during the ownership by Shamrock Advisors (2015-2018), a private equity firm, and was created by the former publisher Recorded Books.
-The current owner is Kohlberg Kravis Roberts (2018).
-The company is headquartered in Landover, Maryland near the original Recorded Books operations.
-It has studios in New York and elsewhere.
+With studios in New York and elsewhere, it is based near the former Recorded Books headquarters.
+After being assembled by Shamrock Advisors and controlled by Kohlberg Kravis Roberts, it was acquired in September 2023 by H.I.G.
+Capital and Francisco Partners.